4. Penaltys

 2. Whenever possible given point 1, there is at least one Jammer who is not serving a penalty

-Jammers who are to be released due to the other Jammer sitting should be released immediately once the other Jammer sits.
 If one Jammer sits between Jams, the other Jammer should be released at the start of the next Jam.
-If both Jammers sit simultaneously, they will both be released immediately.
-If both Jammers sit between Jams, they should be released at the start of the next Jam.
+If both Jammers sit between Jams, they should both be released at the start of the next Jam.

 Wenn ein Jammer in die Penalty-Box geschickt wird, falls kein gegnerischer Jammer im Spiel ist (beispielsweise, weil der gegnerische Jammer ein Problem mit der Ausrüstung hat), dann wird der Jam beendet, sobald der Jammer sitzt.
 Dies stellt sicher, dass es immer einen Jammer gibt, der kein Penalty absitzt.